sekika/swrcfit/doc/en/setting.md

 bic=0; # Show BIC (Bayesian information criterion) (0=no, 1=yes)
 ```

-- By setting data=1, originam input data is shown.
+- By setting data=1, original input data is shown.
 - By setting K=1, numbers of parameters is shown.
 - By setting r2=1 (default), R^2 (coefficient of determination) is shown.
 - By setting rmse=1, root mean square error (RMSE) is shown.